Skip Navigation

 • Percent of housing assistance programs for pregnant and postpartum individuals that are designed, implemented, and evaluated with substantive leadership and decision-making power from directly impacted individuals and communities.
 (Measures depth of community ownership and governance of housing interventions)

-• Percent of housing and maternal health leaders, policymakers, and other key partners who demonstrate increased commitment to advancing housing justice and reproductive justice as interconnected priorities and shared responsibilities.
-(Shows transformation in mindsets and power structures underlying housing and health inequities)
+• Percent of housing and maternal health leaders, policymakers, and other key partners collaborating with Title V who demonstrate increased commitment to advancing housing and reproductive as interconnected priorities and shared responsibilities.
+(Shows transformation in mindsets and power structures underlying housing challenges)

 Note.
 When looking at your ESMs, SPMs, or other strategies: